 Second sonic challenge: Imitate the opening bell sound from Michael Jackson, Beat It.
 Here's my attempt.

 Alternative second sonic challenge: maybe this is a bit easier: try to imitate this bell (the Pd help file bell, lifted from Jonathan Harvey's piece Mortuos Plango, Vivos Voco).
+Here's my attempt.

 Here are the patches and videos from class.